sweenejp/biology-message-board/posts/unit-1-guided-notes.md

   - Unit 1
   - Guides
 ---
 Unit 1 is an introduction to first semester Biology.
-The guided notes are brief, but feel free to add more notes if you wish.
+The Unit 1 Guided Notes are brief, but feel free to add more notes if you wish.

 This link will take you to the [Unit 1 Guided Notes](https://docs.google.com/document/d/1PgDJi_csbRUM3XyvG9lODwNLM-YKYdZJPTgJ7NPcoe8/edit?usp=sharing)